Royal Hospital, Donnybrook: Fleet Street

 The society decided in 1743 to donate their funds to set up and support a hospital for incurables.
 A house for this purpose was rented in Fleet Street, fitted up, and opened, with a nurse, a staff of doctors and surgeons, and 23 patients as the "Hospital for Incurables, Dublin" on 23 May 1744.
 In the early years of the hospital, the doctors included Francis Le Hunte (from County Wexford, a founder-member of the Royal Dublin Society).

 Townsend Street

 The hospital moved to Townsend Street in 1753.
 An illustration of this hospital features in the Dublin magazine in April 1762.

 Donnybrook (1793)

 In 1793 the hospital exchanged location with the Lock Hospital, which suited both hospitals and moved to Donnybrook, a suburb of the city.

-It was remodelled by James Rawson Carroll in the 1880s and received a Royal Charter and became the "Royal Hospital for Incurables, Dublin" in 1887.
+It was remodelled by James Rawson Carroll between 1887 and 1894 and also received a Royal Charter and became the "Royal Hospital for Incurables, Dublin" in 1887.

 In the 1980s it started to specialise in rehabilitation for the elderly and services for young disabled adults and, at that time, was renamed the "Royal Hospital, Donnybrook".